Tax Liens: How to Find Out If You Have a Tax Lien and How to Remove Them

 Liens and levies are quite different and confused by many.
 A tax lien, either a state tax lien or federal tax lien, is a legal claim against your property that helps to secure payment of back taxes owed.
 The lien means that the tax agency has a legal claim to the assets, but it doesn’t mean they are immediately intent on seizing your assets.

 Most of the time, the tax authorities file a lien before they levy.
 When they file a lien, it doesn’t mean that there will be a levy, but if action is not taken by the taxpayer to resolve the back taxes due, then it is likely the tax authorities will eventually levy.

 Tax Lien Filing Process

 If you owe back taxes and don’t pay them, the IRS may issue a tax lien.
 Typically, the agency only issues tax liens when your back tax due is $10,000 or more, but there are some exceptions.
 Before issuing a tax lien, the IRS must:

 - Assess your tax liability.
-Either by the taxpayer filing a return or the IRS filing a substitute return.
+Either by the taxpayer filing a return or the IRS filing a substitute return or assessing tax in an audit.

 - Send you a demand letter, and give you 10 days to make arrangements.

-Once the IRS meets these criteria, they can file a tax lien with a local county recorder of deeds or the Secretary of State.
+Then, the taxpayer must not pay the bill or make any other arrangements to deal with the tax debt.
+Once these elements are in place, the IRS can file a tax lien with a local county recorder of deeds or the Secretary of State.

 Effect of an IRS Tax Lien